Seaford Museum, DelawareHistorical & Cultural Sites

 Top Things to Do

-• **Discover the Woodland Ferry:** Take a ride on the historic Woodland Ferry, one of the oldest ferries in continuous operation in the US.
-This charming experience offers a glimpse into a bygone era of transportation across the Nanticoke River.
+• Experience the Woodland Ferry: Take a ride on one of the oldest continuously operating ferries in the U.S., offering a scenic crossing over the Nanticoke River.

 Best Time to Visit